This means that the following criteria must be met:

-The Gold Standard is an independent quality standard that distinguishes high-quality CO₂ offsetting projects It was established in 2003 by WWF and other environmental protection organisations to ensure that projects within the scope of the Clean Development Mechanism (CDM) as well as voluntary compensation meet the highest quality standards.
-In addition to the actual CO₂ reduction, projects awarded the Gold Standard also contribute to sustainable development in the respective project region, the SDGs of the United Nations (UN).
+The Gold Standard is an independent quality standard that recognises high-quality carbon offset projects.
+It was established in 2003 by the WWF and other environmental protection organisations to ensure that projects within the scope of the Clean Development Mechanism (CDM) as well as voluntary offsetting meet the highest quality standards.
+Alongside carbon reduction, projects that are recognised by the Gold Standard also contribute to sustainable development in the respective project region, the SDGs of the United Nations (UN).

 Plan Vivo was established in 1996 and is the oldest standard for the certification of climate protection projects in the land usage sector.
 Reforestation and forest utilisation projects receive this label when they meet especially high demands.
 On the one hand, the projects have to be based and organised locally and the small-scale farming families have to receive at least 60% of the climate protection money.
 On the other hand, the projects have to pursue a holistic approach, fighting deforestation and poverty while focusing on reforestation.
 It is these qualities that make Plan Vivo one of the most credible and strongest standards in the world.

-CER projects are audited by a United Nations accredited body and other independent bodies.
+CDM projects are reviewed by one of the bodies recognised by the United Nations and other independent bodies.
 Carbon credits were conceived as a mechanism for environmentally sound development; they are one of three flexible mechanisms for reducing greenhouse gas emissions set forth in the Kyoto Protocol.
 The goal is to support developing countries in achieving sustainable development and to prevent dangerous climate change.
 In this way, the mechanism helps to make sure that emissions reduction is carried out where the costs are lowest.
 As a result, the economic burden of fulfilling the Kyoto goals is smaller.
 The basic idea is that the place where emissions are reduced is of secondary importance.
 From a global perspective, the decisive consideration is that emissions are lower.
-This supports industrialised countries in fulfilling their quantified emissions limitation and reduction commitments from the Kyoto Protocol.
+This helps industrialised countries tp meet their quantified emissions limitation and reduction commitments under the Kyoto Protocol.
 Countries are issued Certified Emission Reductions (CERs) for measures that use this mechanism to reduce emissions.
-CERs can be credited to industrialised countries toward their reduction goals.
-A CER represents an emissions reduction of one ton of CO₂ equivalents.
+CERs can be credited to industrialised countries towards their reduction goals.
+A CER represents an emissions reduction of one tonne of CO₂ equivalents.

 You can find further exciting information on the subject of climate change and climate protection in our climate booklet